RanjithK2608/Book-Recommendation-System/README.md

 ● KNN model gives good recommendation for books.

 ● The best collaborative book recommender model is SVD(Singular value decomposition) with best accuracy on test data which give stronger recommendations.
-These results show that our proposed system can remove boring books from the recommendation list more efficiently
+These results show that our proposed system can remove boring books from the recommendation list more efficiently.